everett-moore/odin-recipes/README.md

-This is a basic website using fundamental HTML that displays three recipes.
+This is a basic website using fundamental HTML and CSS that displays three recipes.

 Part of my web development education using the Odin Project.